Phyllis Le Cappelaine Burke: Catholic women's organizations

 A devout Catholic, Burke believed that Catholic women had a role to play in the public sphere, as well as in the home and family.
 She established a discussion group for university-educated Catholic lay women in New South Wales in 1943, called Altair.
 Other notable members included Mary Tenison Woods, the first woman lawyer to be admitted to the bar in Australia, Norma Parker, one of the first social workers in Australia, and Jean Daly, a women's rights activist who later represented Australia on the UN Commission on the Status of Women.
 After the 1944 Social Justice Statement was published by the Australian Catholic Bishops Conference, the members of Altair expressed their concern that the Bishops' statement did not reflect a broad enough view of women's role in society.
 A Social Justice Statement has been issued annually by the bishops every year since 1940, to coincide with a Social Justice Sunday.
 Their letter to the bishops went unanswered.

 Wishing to be connected to a wider movement among Catholic women, the Altair members, led by Tenison Woods and Parker, founded the Sydney chapter of the St. Joan Social and Political Alliance, which launched in 1945.
 Burke was a foundation member and served on committees with the organization.
 Founded in 1911 in England as the Catholic Women's Suffrage Society, the international organization was renamed the St. Joan Social and Political Alliance in 1923.
 The organization advocated for equal rights for men and women, including the ordination of women, and encouraged Catholic women's participation in civic life and in social reform movements.

 Norman Gilroy, then the Archbishop of Sydney, opposed the new chapter of the St. Joan's Alliance, and made it clear that he would disapprove of Catholic women in his diocese joining the group.
 To minimize their exposure, he prevented information and advertisements about the group from being included in the regional Catholic newspaper, the Catholic Weekly.

 Many of the women in the Sydney chapter of St Joan Social and Political Alliance were interested in international affairs and, like Burke, supported the work of the United Nations.

 Death and legacy

 Burke died at age 69 on 20 August 1969, in Randwick, New South Wales.
-She is buried in the Waverly cemetery.
+She is buried at Waverley Cemetery.
 Her husband survived her, as did all her nine children.

 In 1968, Phyllis Burke Court was opened in Artarmon, a suburb of Sydney.
 It was named by the Housing Commission in her honour.